everx-labs/ton-labs-contracts/solidity/depool/README.md

 all `--value` parameters must be defined in tons, like this: `--value 10.5`, which means the value is 10,5 tons.

 `total <days>` - total period, for which the stake is made.
-0 <`total`< 18 years.

 `withdrawal <days>` - withdrawal period (each time a withdrawal period ends, a portion of the stake is returned to the wallet that made the stake).

-Total period should be exactly divisible by withdrawal period.
+> There are limitations for period settings: `withdrawalPeriod` should be <= `totalPeriod`, `totalPeriod` cannot exceed 18 years or be <=0, `totalPeriod` should be exactly divisible by withdrawalPeriod.

-`beneficiary <address>`address of the wallet that will receive rewards from the stake.
+`beneficiary <address>` - address of the wallet that will receive rewards from the stake.
+Cannot be the same as the wallet making the stake.

 `key_file or seed_phrase` - either the keyfile for the wallet making the stake, or the seed phrase in quotes.